NightProxy/Space/README.md

 ## Contribution

-To contribute to Light, clone the repo locally and submit your code in a pull request.
+To contribute to Space, clone the repo locally and submit your code in a pull request.
 If you are making large changes, please make sure you test your code before submitting a pull request.

 ## Contributors

-Thank you to the following people for contributing to Light.
+Thank you to the following people for contributing to Space.

 [![Contributors](https://contrib.rocks/image?repo=NightProxy/Space)](https://github.com/NightProxy/Space/graphs/contributors)